knelli2/spectre/docs/Installation/Installation.md

 **Notes:**
   * Everything in your build directory is owned by root, and is accessible only within the container.
-  * You should edit source files in SPECTRE_ROOT in a separate terminal outside the container, and use the container only for compiling and running the code.
+  * The changes you make to the `/work/spectre` directory will not be visible outside the container.
-  * If you exit the container (e.g. ctrl-d), your compilation directories are still saved, as are any other changes to the container that you have made.
+  * If you exit the container (e.g. ctrl-d), only the files you edited from `$HOME/` will be changed outside the container.
     To restart the container, try the following commands (you may need `sudo`):
     1. `docker ps -a`,
       to list all containers with their CONTAINER_IDs and CONTAINER_NAMEs,
-    2. `docker start -i CONTAINER_NAME` or `docker start -i CONTAINER_ID`, to restart your container.
+    2. `docker start -i CONTAINER_NAME` or `docker start -i CONTAINER_ID`, to restart your container (above, the CONTAINER_NAME was spectre_demo).
   * When the Docker container gets updated, you can stop it with `docker stop CONTAINER_NAME`, remove it with `docker rm CONTAINER_NAME` and then start at step 2 above to run it again.